-Maharshi Worldwide Box Office Collections (Day 8): Mahesh Babu’s Top Grossing Movie Tll Now!
+Maharshi Worldwide Box Office Collections (Day 8): Mahesh Babu’s Top Grossing Movie Till Now!

 Maharshi continues to rule the box office and the Mahesh Babu movie has now entered the second week of run in the theatres.
-Maharshi enjoyed an excellent first week with the film maintaining the good pace and momentum in each and every day.
+Maharshi enjoyed an excellent first week with the film maintaining the good pace and momentum every day.
 The film's consistent performance during the weekdays proved that Maharshi is here to stay for a long time.
 Family audiences have lapped up this movie which has already emerged as a huge blockbuster.
-How well did Maharshi start off the first day of its second week?
+How well did Maharshi start off in the first day of its second week?
 Read Maharshi worldwide box office collections (Day 8) report to know more details regarding the same.

+#Maharshi Holds good on Day 8 and Collected 1.96 Cr from Telugu states— Track Tollywood (@TrackTwood) May 17, 2019

 Day 8 For Maharshi